On the Trace Operator for Functions of Bounded $\mathbb{A}$-Variation: Abstract

 \section{Abstract}

 In this paper, we consider the space $\BVA(\Omega)$ of functions of bounded $\A$-variation.
 For a given first order linear homogeneous differential operator with constant coefficients $\A$, this is the space of $L^1$--functions $u:\Omega\rightarrow\mathbb R^N$ such that the distributional differential expression $\A u$ is a finite (vectorial) Radon measure.
 We show that for Lipschitz domains $\Omega\subset\R^{n}$, $\BVA(\Omega)$--functions have an $L^1(\partial\Omega)$--trace if and only if $\A$ is $\mathbb C$-elliptic (or, equivalently, if the kernel of $\A$ is finite dimensional).
 The existence of an $L^1(\partial\Omega)$--trace was previously only known for the special cases that $\A u$ coincides either with the full or the symmetric gradient of the function $u$ (and hence covered the special cases $\bv$ or $\bd$).
-As an application we study quasiconvex variational functionals with linear growth depending on $\A u$ and show the existence of a minimiser in $\BVA(\Omega)$.
+As a main novelty, we do not use the fundamental theorem of calculus to construct the trace operator (an approach which is only available in the $\bv$- and $\bd$-setting) but rather compare projections onto the nullspace as we approach the boundary.
+As a sample application, we study the Dirichlet problem for quasiconvex variational functionals with linear growth depending on $\A u$.